eaborden/workout-tracker/README.md

 # Nosql - Workout Tracker

-Create an application that allows a user to  view create and track daily workouts, log multiple exercises in a workout on a given day, and be able to track the name, type, weight, sets, reps, and duration of exercise.
+Create an application that allows a user to view, create, and track daily workouts.
+Log multiple exercises in a workout on a given day, and be able to track the name, type, weight, sets, reps, and duration of exercise.
 Cardio exercise should be able to track distance traveled.
 Application is backed by a Mongo Database.

 ## GitHub Repository